 Veterinary Low Level (cold) Laser

 and vascularity.
-It can stop muscle spasms and speeds tissue repair, increases development of muscle tissue and collagen and reduces inflammation throughout the body.
+It can stop muscle spasms and speeds tissue repair increases the development of muscle tissue and collagen and reduces inflammation throughout the body.

-The Erchonia PL5 two headed laser used at this practice is a superior cold laser.
+The Erchonia PL5 two-headed laser used at this practice is a superior cold laser.
 Its gentle light wave penetration stimulates the mitochondria of the cells to restore and repair the problem areas.
-In addition the light waves aimed at one set of cells causes the cells receiving the treatment to communicate with the other cells in the body to expand the healing messages to all other cells needed to complete the process.
+In addition, the light waves aimed at one set of cells cause the cells receiving the treatment to communicate with the other cells in the body to expand the healing messages to all other cells needed to complete the process.

 Many chiropractors that treat people have been using this technology for over 40 years.
-It is only in the last several years that veterinarians have started to use this technology in their everyday practice with reportedly successful results.
+It is only in the last 12 years that veterinarians have started to use this technology in their everyday practice.
 Every month, veterinary journals expound success stories of speeded up cures for difficult veterinary cases with the addition of low level (cold) laser therapy to the treatment regime.

-L.A.S.E.R. stands for Light Amplification Stimulated Emission Rays, a way of directing highly concentrated coherent light of a concise wave length to the muscles, tissues, organs, connective tissue, formed elements of the blood, living matrix of the body, to direct all aspects of healing, growth, regulations of metabolism and general cell survival.
-This happens normally in our animal’s bodies but poor diet, disease, toxins, genetics and aging take hold, the communications (the mitochondria in the cells) begin to fail as the tissues change and break down to the DNA.
+L.A.S.E.R. stands for Light Amplification Stimulated Emission Rays, a way of directing highly concentrated coherent light of a concise wavelength to the muscles, tissues, organs, connective tissue, formed elements of the blood, the living matrix of the body, to direct all aspects of healing, growth, regulations of metabolism and general cell survival.
+This happens normally in our animal’s bodies but poor diet, disease, toxins, genetics, and aging take hold, the communications (the mitochondria in the cells) begin to fail as the tissues change and break down to the DNA.

-Depending on the severity of the problem a series of 4 -12 treatments is suggested.
-The first four treatments usually occur within the first few days (2 a day at least one hour apart).
-After there are once a day treatments scheduled over the following three weeks.
+Depending on the severity of the problem a series of 6 to 12 treatments is suggested.
+The first four treatments usually occur within the first 2 weeks (2 treatments the same day one hour apart).
+After that, once a week treatments scheduled over the following three weeks.
 These treatments are cumulative so the faster they get done the quicker the results are seen.
-However, due to scheduling concerns you can spread out visits.
+However, due to scheduling concerns, you can spread out visits.

 Miraculous Cures Using Low Level (cold) Laser (LLLT)